xomayhem/xomayhem/README.md

-- 👋 Hi, I’m @xomayhem
+- 👋 Hi, I’m @xomayhem AKA Noah P
-- 👀 I’m interested in CyberSecurity and InfoSec
+- 👀 I’m interested in CyberSecurity and DevOps
-- 🌱 I’m currently learning Python and powershell
+- 🌱 I’m currently learning Kubernetes & SALT Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything full stack or DevOps related
-- 📫 How to reach me ...
+- 📫 Email me at contact@noahp.dev

 <!---
 xomayhem/xomayhem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.